vBlackOut/rust_actixweb_token/README.md

 ## Authentificated Token
 This is small program for try developed in rust your mission is complet the route /checktoken
-* cath the token available in the request and define if is correct token or not and check if token are expired
+* cath the token available in the request
+* define if is correct token or not
+* check if token are expired

 ## Help
 for install rustup (rust/cargo/rustc... packages) use this cmd: